MicrosoftDocs/fabric-docs/docs/real-time-intelligence/overview.md

 alerting users, executing Fabric job items like a pipeline, or kicking off Power Automate workflows.
 The logic can be either a simply defined threshold, a pattern such as events happening repeatedly over a time period, or the results of complex logic defined by a KQL query.
-Data Activator turns your event-driven insights into actionable business advantages.
+Activator turns your event-driven insights into actionable business advantages.